 #4: Submit an Application for Your Louisiana Adjuster License

 Louisiana requires applicants to submit a fingerprint background check in conjunction with their license application.
 We recommend that you get fingerprinted within a few days of passing your exam as processing time ranges from 7 to 10 days.
 Fingerprinting services are provided by PSI and you must be electronically fingerprinted at one of their Louisiana sites.
 No appointment is necessary.
-A list of locations and walk-in hours is available on PSI’s website.
+A list of locations and walk-in hours is available at PSI’s website.

 Once you pass the exam and have been fingerprinted, submit an application for your adjuster license at the National Insurance Producer Registry (NIPR).